Pahlavi Iran: Establishment and early years

+In 1923, Reza Khan became the prime minister of Iran and subsequently pressured parliament into deposing the Qajar dynasty, paving the way for his accession to the throne.
+He had initially planned to declare Iran a republic, similar to the reforms implemented by Mustafa Kemal Atatürk in Turkey, but abandoned the proposal in the face of opposition from British leaders and the Shia clergy.
+Upon being sworn in as the monarch by a constituent assembly on 15 December 1925, Reza Shah adopted the dynastic name "Pahlavi", a reference to the Middle Persian language of the Sasanian Empire.
+He had previously chosen the surname for himself in November 1919 following the initial planning of Iran's surname law.

-In 1925, Reza Khan, a former brigadier-general of the Persian Cossack Brigade, deposed the Qajar dynasty and declared himself king (shah), adopting the dynastic name of Pahlavi, which recalls the Middle Persian language of the Sasanian Empire.
-He had chosen the last name Pahlavi for himself in November 1919.
-By the mid-1930s, Reza Shah's strong secular rule had the support of the middle and upper-middle class, but caused opposition among some groups, particularly the clergy.
-In 1935, Rezā Shāh issued a decree asking foreign delegates to use the term Iran in formal correspondence, in accordance with the fact that "Persia" was a term used by Western people for the country called "Iran" in Persian.
-His successor, Mohammad Reza Pahlavi, announced in 1959 that both Persia and Iran were acceptable and could be used interchangeably.
+By the mid-1930s, Reza Shah's strong secular rule had the support of the middle and upper classes, but caused opposition among some groups, particularly the Shia clergy.
+In 1935, Reza Shah issued a decree asking foreign delegates to use the term Iran in formal correspondence, in accordance with the fact that "Persia" was a term used by Western people for the country called "Iran" in Persian.
+To avoid confusion with Iraq, the Iranian government later announced in 1959 that both "Persia" and "Iran" were acceptable in official use and could be used interchangeably.

-Reza Shah tried to avoid involvement with the UK and the Soviet Union.
-Though many of his development projects required foreign technical expertise, he avoided awarding contracts to British and Soviet companies because of dissatisfaction during the Qajar Dynasty between Iran, the UK, and the Soviets.
-Although the UK, through its ownership of the Anglo-Iranian Oil Company, controlled all of Iran's oil resources, Reza Shah preferred to obtain technical assistance from Germany, France, Italy and other European countries.
-This created problems for Iran after 1939, when Germany and Britain became enemies in World War II.
-Reza Shah proclaimed Iran as a neutral country, but Britain insisted that German engineers and technicians in Iran were spies with missions to sabotage British oil facilities in southwestern Iran.
-Britain demanded that Iran expel all German citizens, but Reza Shah refused, claiming this would adversely affect his development projects.

 World War II

+Reza Shah preferred to obtain technical assistance from Germany, France, Italy, and other European countries.
+This created problems for Iran after 1939, when Germany and the United Kingdom became enemies during World War II.
+At the outbreak of the war, Reza Shah proclaimed Iran to be a neutral country, but Britain insisted that German engineers and technicians in Iran were spies with missions to sabotage British oil facilities in Khuzestan.
+The British embassy demanded that Iran expel all German citizens, but Reza Shah refused, claiming this would adversely affect his planned development projects.

-Iran claimed to be a neutral country during the opening years of World War II.
-In April 1941, the war reached Iran's borders when Rashid Ali, with assistance from Germany and Italy, launched the 1941 Iraqi coup d'état, sparking the Anglo-Iraqi War of May 1941.
-Germany and Italy quickly sent the pro-Axis forces in Iraq military aid from Syria but during the period from May to July the British and their allies defeated the pro-Axis forces in Iraq and later Syria and Lebanon.
+In April 1941, war reached Iran's borders when Rashid Ali al-Gaylani, with assistance from Germany and Italy, launched the 1941 Iraqi coup d'état, sparking the Anglo-Iraqi War in May 1941.
+Germany and Italy quickly sent the pro-Axis forces in Iraq military aid.
+However, during the period from May to July 1941, the British and their allies defeated the pro-Axis forces in Iraq and later in Syria and Lebanon.